cerr/cerr-docker/README.md

 ## Run the CERR implementation with optional oct2py bridge in a docker container

-Idea: A few lines of python code invoke a matlab function (`radiomic_and_dosimetric_feature_extraction`), where the sampleData is pushed into the octave instance prior to running, or in a local folder bind-mounted to container.
+Idea: A few lines of python code invoke matlab/octave functions (`radiomic_and_dosimetric_feature_extraction`, `demo_runSegForPlanC`), where the sampleData is pushed into the octave instance prior to running, or contained in a local folder bind-mounted to container.

 Scripts exist at /ana/ within the container.